BriteSnow/node-sketchdev/README.md

     var distSpriteFile = dist + 'sprite/sprite.svg';

     // return a promise
-    await sketchDoc.export({out: distSvg,
+    await sketchDoc.exportArtboards({out: distSvg,
+      format: 'svg', // 'svg' | 'png' | 'jpeg' (if no svg, no sprit.svg)
-            artboardName: /^ico\/[\w-]*\/\d*$/, // the regex matching artboard that should be exported
+      artboardName: /^my-icon\/.*/, // the regex matching artboard that should be exported
-            flatten: '-', // if artboards contain '/' it will be stored in the corresponding folder sturucture, "flatten" just flatten the stucture with a a given char that will replace the '/'
+      flatten: '_', // if artboards contain '/' it will be stored in the corresponding folder sturucture, "flatten" just flatten the stucture with a a given char that will replace the '/'
       sprite: distSpriteFile // output all svg as symbols in a sprite.svg and generage a sprite-demo.html page as well });
 }
 ```